 Academically, my master thesis was on future energy markets, exploring the challenges of energy supply in a hopefully sustainable future.
 My University degree was a mix between business and computer science.
 I took the chance of University to explore classes such as Decision Theory and Evolunionary and Behavior Psychology next to my main themes.

-I am a years old engineer living in Brussels, Belgium.
-I emigrated from Germany in 2018, initially working for Space Applications Services on an ISS planning project but quickly switched fields to work as a Data Engineer and Google Cloud Specialist for Data Minded.
-During the covid lockdown of 2020 I decided to join McKinsey Digital to see how business is done on a global stage.
+After University I moved to Belgium to work for Space Applications Services on an ISS planning project but quickly switched fields to work as a Data Engineer and Google Cloud Specialist for Data Minded.
+Finally, I joined McKinsey in late 2020.

-Looking at tech, I am a Professional Data Engineer and Cloud Architect for the Google Cloud Platform.
-In the past, my focus was mainly on (full-stack) web technologies as well as IoT tech, backend and cloud infrastructure.
+Looking at tech, I have a broad technical knowledge of a variety of systems.
+Drop me in a project that requires numerous systems to talk to each other and work together and I tend to find my way around and get it to work.
+Recognising the right people to talk to and working to keep my team productive is a key component of this.
+I am a certified Professional Data Engineer and Cloud Architect for the Google Cloud Platform.
 I also have a bit of a passion for IT privacy and security.
 Currently, I mostly work with Kubernetes, AWS, terraform and BigData tech like Spark and Kafka.
 According to some colleagues I’m also pretty fun to watch interacting with my shell.
-Over the years I built some skills that helped me minimize my keystrokes for most interactions with my machine, removing the barriers between my idea and the execution.
+Happy to share some tricks and learn some new ones as well.

 In my free time I enjoy a number of podcasts and books (see reading list) as well as water and mountain sports and exploring cities, people and cultures.
 For the day-to-day, I recently got a road bike which I enjoy as well.